 Why do we have different blood types?
 What is the origin of each of the blood types?
 Nobody can answer these questions with certainty.
 It is a mystery.
 These questions are not relevant to the main questions – could this or does this work for you?
 This is what matters to you, not the theoretical details.
 You are the only one who can answer the question of whether this works for you, because you are the only one who can evaluate your digestion.
 If your digestion is already healthy, there is no reason to change your habits.
 If not, then you have nothing to lose by experimeting, changing your eating habits for one to three weeks.
 Then see how you feel.

-Other blood typing systems are known and used to transplant organs and to predict their compatibility.
+Other blood typing systems are known and used to plan the transplant of organs.
 Other personal typing systems are also known, such a body type (ectomorph, endomorph, or mesomorph), “doshas” in Ayurveda, and the constitution in ancient Chinese medicine that is either cold or hot and either damp or dry.
 Perhaps these other typing systems have validity for health via food, but the ABO blood type is practical to apply.
-What do you value more – your health or your habits?
 A condensed version of this article in the form of slides is available here.

 D’Adamo ND, Dr. Peter, “Eat Right 4 Your Type“, G.P.
 Putnam’s Sons, 1996 (revised in 2016)